radanalyticsio/oshinko-specs/cluster-configs.md

 Initially, named configurations will contain only the `masterCount` and `workerCount` fields.
-The configuration will be represented in a ConfigMap as a series of elements of the form `name.field'.
+The configuration will be represented in a ConfigMap as a series of elements of the form `name.field`.
 For example, a `small` configuration would be made up of the following elements: